Skip to content

 pipx install hebb-mind # Install the CLI (use `pipx upgrade hebb-mind` to update)

-hebb setup # Initialize + prefetch embedding model
+hebb setup # Initialize + download the embedding model

 hebb claude-code install --scope user # Inject hooks + MCP into Claude Code